Foundation Heaving & Leaks

 How do I know if I have foundation heaving?

 When a foundation heaves, it moves upwards.
 The best way to identify heaving, is to do an elevation survey of your foundation, and then prepare a contour diagram.
 In many cases, the contour diagram will produce information that can help in seeing where a have is and how high it is.
 Circular domes over areas that have sewer or water lines under them are an excellent indicator for heaves.
+Contact us to learn more information.

 Get a Detailed Inspection!